 - 2 tbsp red gel food color

-- Line a 9x9 pan with parchment & then spray with cooking spray- set aside
+- Line a 9x9 pan with parchment & then spray it with cooking spray or oil- set aside.

-- In a medium bowl - combine semi-sweet chocolate chips & food color - set aside
+- In a medium bowl - combine the semi-sweet chocolate chips & the food coloring - set aside.

-- Combine vanilla & white chocolate chips in mixer bowl & set aside
+- Combine the white chocolate chips and vanilla in the mixer bowl & set aside.

-- In a large stock pot combine sugar, butter, evaporated milk & marshmallow & bring to a rolling boil
+- In a large stockpot, combine the sugar, marshmallow creme, butter, and evaporated milk.
+Bring to a rolling boil over medium heat.

-- Remover from heat & quickly & carefully pour this hot mixture over white chocolate chips in mixer bowl
+- Remover from heat & quickly & carefully pour this hot mixture over white chocolate chips in the mixer bowl.

-- Remove 1/2 the fudge & spread out into prepared parchment lined pan
+- Remove ½ of the fudge mixture & spread it out into the prepared parchment lined pan.

-- Add the semi-sweet chocolate & food color to the remaining white chocolate fudge in the bowl & beat until all chocolate is melted & combined
+- Add the semi-sweet chocolate & food coloring to the remaining white chocolate fudge in the bowl & beat until all chocolate is melted & combined.

-- Place in spoonfuls over the top of the white fudge already spread in pan
+- Drop spoonfuls of the mixture over the top of the white fudge already spread in the pan.

 - Take a butter knife & drag through to help combine the colors & give it a marbleized look.